passport/www.passportjs.org/books/tutorials/mailchain/session.md

 ```

 Finally, we need to configure Passport to manage the login session.
 Open
-`'routes/auth.js'` and add the following code at line 53:
+`'routes/auth.js'` and add the following code at line 70, below our Passport strategy:

 ```js
 passport.serializeUser(function(user, cb) {